vegaoqiang/kop/docs/tutorial.md

 The bottom footer, a shortcut area, displays the available keys for the current page.

 ### Detail View
 Clicking on a resource in the Resource View or pressing the Enter key will display detailed information about that resource in the right sidebar, which is called the `Detail View`.
+This view centralizes key resource information (such as metadata, status, spec, and related events).

 ![detail view](images/tutorial/detail_view.png)